steps-chemistry/steps-chemistry.github.io/src/index.md

 <div class="content-card">

 ### <i class="fas fa-calendar-alt icon calendar-icon"></i> Course Schedule
-View the complete daily schedule with links to topics, notes, and assignments for each class day.
+View the complete daily schedule with links to topics and notes for each class day.

 [View Schedule →](/schedule/)